biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:header.md

 title: BioJava:CookBook:PDB:header
 ---

-### How can I access the header information in a structure?
+### How can I access the header information of a PDB file?

 <java>